 Some areas may feel quite confined due to low ceilings and darkness.
 It is therefore not recommended for those who suffer from severe claustrophobia.
 Please contact the Ticket Office for further details before booking, on 020 3879 9555 or [email protected]

 Latecomers are not admitted, so please arrive with enough time to collect your tickets.

 For ages 7+.
 Not suitable for younger children (including toddlers and babes in arms).

 To book a wheelchair space, please call our Ticket Office on 020 3879 9555.

-The fmGenie wireless communication system designed specifically for use by people with a hearing loss is available.
+The fmGenie wireless communication system, designed specifically for people with hearing loss, is available for this event.
 Please speak to the host at the entrance to the tour if you require one.

 Touch tours for blind and partially-sighted visitors can be arranged with advance notice.
 For further information, please email [email protected]

 Supporter tickets include a voluntary donation of 10% of the standard admission charge to support Southbank Centre’s work.
 If you are a UK taxpayer and make a Gift Aid declaration, we can claim the tax on the whole supporter ticket price, not just the donation.
 You should not make a Gift Aid declaration if you do not pay tax on your income.
 Southbank Centre is a registered charity No. 298909.
 Please note that, as a donation, supporter tickets are non-refundable.